 To learn more about retractions in science, I encourage you to read the blog at Retraction Watch (https://retractionwatch.com/).
 This will give you an idea of the reasons why retractions are made, and give you some perspectives about the practices (and malpractices) that go on in the scientific environment.

 The fabrication of data does happen.
 An anonymous survey on research integrity in the Netherlands suggested that prevalence of fabrication was 4.3% and falsification was 4.2%, while nearly half of those surveyed admitted to questionable research practices most prevalent in PhD candidates and junior researchers (Gopalakrishna et al., 2021).
-A growing body of retractions and alleged evidence on the tampering of data in spreadsheets has led to the suspension of a top Canadian researcher, Jonathan Pruitt.
+A growing body of retractions and alleged evidence on the tampering of data in spreadsheets has led to the suspension, resignation and ultimately publication of the misdeeds of a top researcher, Jonathan Pruitt.
 The detection of fraudulent (usually duplicated) data in spreadsheets is not too difficult to spot (e.g. by application of Benford’s law - the last digits of naturally occurring numbers should approach uniformity), and has become the subject of some contract data scientists who specialise in finding such instances of fraud.
 To some extent, the automated assessment of fraudulent practices has been or could be implemented for many infringements (Bordewijk et al., 2021).

 Images are increasingly being used in journals to demonstrate results, and the manipulation of images in published papers appears to be rife.
 In a study of more than 20000 papers from 40 journals (1995 to 2014), Bik et al. (2016) found that nearly 2% had features suggesting deliberate manipulation.
 These could include simple duplication of an image from supposedly different experiments, duplication with manipulation (e.g. rotation, reversal, etc.) and duplication with alteration (including adding and subtracting parts of the copied image).
 The authors suggested that as they only considered these types of manipulations from certain image types, the actual level of image fraud in scientific papers is likely much higher (Bik, Casadevall & Fang, 2016).
 An R package (FraudDetTools) is now available for checking manipulation of images (Koppers, Wormer & Ickstadt, 2017), but there are other steps that reviewers and editors can take themselves (Byrne & Christopher, 2020).